What to avoid when pregnant

 No hot baths, hot tubs or saunas

 keep the temperature of your bath lower than 104 degrees.
 Your baby can’t regulate their body temperature and this can cause issues such a miscarrying.
+Add some Epsom salts to your bath to relax your achy muscles.

 rule of thumb is that you can keep doing your work out as long as you don’t increase the level of intensity.